caiylderek/youtube_trending/README.md

 Findings
 -------------------------
-The following are my findings from the dataset, they are not exhaustive but if you would like a chance ot explore the dataset with a clean perspective you should probably stop reading here.
+The following are my findings from the dataset, they are not exhaustive but if you would like a chance to explore the dataset with a clean perspective you should probably stop reading here.

 ### Number of tags does not seem to correlate to any other numerical metric
 ![Correlation heatmap](https://github.com/caiylderek/youtube_trending/blob/master/pre_generated/graphs/correlation_heatmap.png)